Basildon Town Centre: Architectural significance

-The largest structure in the new town's town centre is Brooke House, a 14-story residential tower block that fronts the west side of the town centre's East Square.
+The largest structure in the new town's town centre is Brooke House, a 14-storey residential tower block that fronts the west side of the town centre's East Square.
 Dating from 1962, it was designed by Sir Basil Spence and Anthony B Davies, with Ove Arup and Partners as the structural engineers.
 It has a 1960s Brutalist design, elevated on 8 massive V-shaped concrete pylons.
 The building was chosen to have a residential function, as opposed to commercial office space, to retain life in the town centre after the shops had closed.
 Shops were positioned to the rear of the building, with Brooke House acting as a covered forecourt.
 It was conceived as a structure to define Basildon's urban status and to act as marker to identify the Town Centre's location within a largely low-rise settlement set in a flat landscape.
-It was named after the then Minister of Housing and Local Government, Henry Brooke MP.
+It was named after the then Minister of Housing and Local Government, Henry Brooke.

 East of Brooke House is East Square, a sunken open-air public plaza accessed from Brooke House by a monumental staircase and a curved ramp.
-The east side of the square was formerly fronted by Freedom House, containing shops on two levels, and the north side by the Post Office building, a 5-story structure.
+The east side of the square was formerly fronted by Freedom House, containing shops on two levels, and the north side by the Post Office building, a 5-storey structure.
 Formerly on the wall of Freedom House is the oldest piece of public sculpture in the new town: installed in 1957, it is a wire and aluminium relief by the sculptor A. J. Poole titled "Man Aspires".
 The whole ensemble was designed to create a formal setting for Brooke House, and had a similar Brutalist design, though softened by other architectural features.
 Freedom House and the Post Office building were demolished in 2019 to make way for a new Cinema.
 The Town Centre extends from East Square towards the southwest.
 Down the middle of this zone runs a rectangular raised pool.
 Within the pool is a bronze sculpture and fountain, titled "Mother and Child", by the sculptor Maurice Lambert and dating from 1959.

 Sections of Basildon Town Centre, including Brooke House and the raised pool, are Grade II listed.